johnnymac23/Horiseon-Accessibility/README.md

 # Horiseon-Accessibility  https://github.com/johnnymac23/Horiseon-Accessibility
-This is project is a website for a company called Horiseon
+This is project is a webpage for a company called Horiseon